Tuesday, September 12, 2017

 2. Add 6 cups chicken broth.
 Season with salt, pepper, and dill.

 3. Add the chopped potatoes – cover and cook for 15 - 20 minutes.
 Potatoes should be firm but tender.

 4. In a separate skillet brown sausage and add to soup pot.
 I pour the grease in for extra flavor but you can drain it for less fat option.

 5. Wipe out pan and add 2 tbsp of olive oil in a large skillet over medium high heat.
-Add mushrooms and sauté for 5 to 7 minutes until they are lightly browned.
+Add mushrooms and sauté for 3 to 5 minutes until they are lightly browned.
 Add to soup pot.

-6. Slowly stir half-and-half into the soup and bring to a gentle boil.
+6. Slowly stir half-and-half into the soup and heat.

 Deep Fried Turkey

 25 medium bay leaves

 3 tablespoons Konriko brand or other hot Creole seasoning